 When Lucas started working on the prequel trilogy, he had to have known that the people who were going to line up for these movies were going to be the people who watched the original trilogy.
 They’re clearly devoted, sometimes to the point that they’re willing to cross bounds of reason to show that devotion.

-But, despite this, he clearly designed it for their children instead (assuming, of course, that his truly devoted fans were not still virgins – which, you have to admit, is a bit of a coin toss).
-He’s even said in interviews that Star Wars is a generational thing and that everyone’s favorite Star Wars is the version that was produced when they were children.
+But, despite this, he clearly designed it for their children instead.
+As I mentioned before, he’s even said in interviews that Star Wars is a generational thing and that everyone’s favorite Star Wars is the version that was produced when they were children.
 But he goes further than that when you listen to some of his other statements, specifically in regards to the people unhappy with what they got.

 “It’s a work of fiction.
 It’s a metaphor.
 It’s not real.
 And therefore, you can either like it or not like it.
 Whatever”

-He honestly doesn’t care if you don’t like what he did.
-And, actually, when he creates the special editions, he’s not creating them for you.
+In part, this is understandable since he’s received a lot of backlash over the years for things like the special editions.
+But what he’s saying there is that if you didn’t like some of those decisions, he doesn’t really care.
+Actually, when he does something like create the special editions, he’s not really creating them with the fans in mind.
 Think about it – does he really need to create new CGI sequences in the films in order to “cash in”?
 If he’d released them just remastered in digital quality he would have made just as much money without any of the complaints.
 But the complaints are there because he -did- go out of his way to change things.
-So was it for you?
+So was it really for the fans?
 Obviously not.